Diploma of Graphic Design

 Why study Diploma of Graphic Design online

-• This nationally recognised diploma offers you an entry point into the design industry.
+• Gain an entry point into the design industry.

 A person uses a computer at a home desk to study graphic design online.